- Events Calendar

 Ways to Chill Out on a Hot Day

-In Rochester, we savor every precious second of summer.
+In Rochester, we savor every precious second of spring and summer.
 When the sun shines and the flowers bloom, it's time to get out and play together.
 While the opportunities for summer fun and relaxation in Rochester are infinite, these five recommendations can help you narrow your options.

 2. Take to the water.
 Summer recreation in Minnesota revolves around water, whether we're gliding over it, splashing in it, or casting a fishing pole into it.
 For a quintessential on-the-water experience with your family or friends, enjoy a paddleboat ride around Silver Lake, or journey down the Zumbro River in a canoe or kayak.
 If swimming is more your style, take a dip at Foster Arend Park's lake and then soak up the summer sun on the sandy beach.
 Another favorite destination that will make a splash with the whole family is Soldier's Field Pool, which features a 112-foot water slide and zero-depth entry.

 3. Enjoy our woods and wildlife.
 Rochester's natural beauty and tranquility are on full display at Quarry Hill Nature Center, where you can hike more than eight miles of trails, borrow binoculars in the Nature Center and go bird-watching, or amble around a pond that's home to ducks, muskrats, turtles, and frogs.
 Kids under 15 can also bring a simple fishing rod and fish in the pond without a license.
 Oxbow Park and Zollman Zoo, located 13 miles west of downtown Rochester, is another popular destination for hiking, picnicking, and observing more than 30 species of wild animals native to Minnesota, including otters, bears, and wolves.